mminabian/datacamp2024/02-workflow-orchestration-mage/mage-zoomcamp/README.md

 **Instructions:**

 - Clone this repository to your local machine.
-- Navigate to the repository: `cd mage-data-engineering-zoomcamp`.
+- Navigate to the repository: `cd datacamp2024/ 02-workflow-orchestration-mage/mage-zoomcamp`.
 - Rename `dev.env` to `.env`.
 - Build the Docker container: `docker compose build`.
 - Start the Docker container: `docker compose up`.